 “Ah, dear, if I were George, and gave you one kiss, it would make you brave.
 You have to go cold into a battle that needs warmth, out into the muddle that you have made yourself; and your mother and all your friends will despise you, oh, my darling, and rightly, if it is ever right to despise.
 George still dark, all the tussle and the misery without a word from him.
 Am I justified?”
 Into his own eyes tears came.
 “Yes, for we fight for more than Love or Pleasure; there is Truth.
 Truth counts, Truth does count.”

 Lucy replies, consenting, “You kiss me, you kiss me.
 I will try.”
 This section completes the strange permeability between George and his father, and the lack of distinction between the two.
-It is no small wonder that this scene was shortened and censored in the film adaptation, and fragmented and reconstructed to better express the victory of Eternal Love between two young people.
+It is no small wonder that this scene was shortened, fragmented and censored in the film adaptation, to better express the victory of Eternal Love between two young people.

 In the final chapter, George and Lucy elope and return to the Florentine pension where they met.
 The reader is not greeted with a passionate, an exhilarated, or an active Lucy, but a Lucy who is darning George’s sock.
 For the most part, the reader is locked out of her thoughts.
 George is repeatedly described as a child, or in danger of contracting rheumatism, like his aged father.
 Perhaps Mr. Emerson was not recruiting a love for the mother-less George, who knew so few women—perhaps he was recruiting a mother.